carpentries/carpentries.org/content/community/coc_ctte.md

 The Carpentries is dedicated to developing and empowering a diverse community of enthusiasts around computational methods for research and data science.
 To facilitate this, The Carpentries has established a [Code of Conduct]({{< param handbook_url >}}/policies/coc/) that governs behavior within the community.
 The Code of Conduct committee was established to enforce the Code and to manage any changes and updates to it.

-Our Goal:
+### Our Goal:
 To maintain, update, and enforce The Carpentries Code of Conduct (CoC).

-Our Approach:
+### Our Approach:
 We do this by conducting meetings where we review current CoC issues.
 If a CoC violation is reported to us, we process that by following the Enforcement Manual.

-Our Structure:
+### Our Structure:
 We have meetings as needed, and we have a private email list where Code of Conduct issues are discussed.
 We also have a private GitHub repo for internal discussion and organisation.

-Our Leadership:
+### Our Leadership:
 The structure of the committee is such that a community member is the Chair of the Committee.
 In addition, a Core Team liaison is part of the committee, and a member of the Board of Directors serves as a Board liaison.

-Contacting the Committee:
+### Contacting the Committee:
 Please email your concerns to [{{< param coc_email >}}](mailto:{{< param coc_email >}}).
 All correspondence will be treated in confidence.

-Our Governance Structure: Please see the [Code of Conduct Committee (CoCc) Governance document]({{< param handbook_url >}}/policies/coc/coc-governance.html) to find details on membership, onboarding, administration, positions, roles, and responsibilities.
+### Our Governance Structure:
+Please see the [Code of Conduct Committee (CoCc) Governance document]({{< param handbook_url >}}/policies/coc/coc-governance.html) to find details on membership, onboarding, administration, positions, roles, and responsibilities.

-Current Committee Members
+## Current Committee Members
-Chair

-[D. Sarah Stamps](https://github.com/dsarahstamps) is an Associate Professor of Geophysics at Virginia Tech in the Department of Geosciences.
+Chair: [D. Sarah Stamps](https://github.com/dsarahstamps) is an Associate Professor of Geophysics at Virginia Tech in the Department of Geosciences.
 She runs the Geodesy and Tectonophysics Laboratory, which is a research group that conducts research that entails measuring the Earth’s surface motions with millimeter precision and using computational modeling to understand the physical processes driving the Earth’s volcanoes, earthquakes, and continental deformation while training future leaders that are culturally effective.
 She is the current chair of the CoC committee.
 CoC Liaisons

-Core Team Liaison: [Kari L. Jordan](https://github.com/kariljordan) is the Executive Director at The Carpentries and serves as the [Core Team](/team/) liaison to the CoC Committee.
+Core Team Liaison: [Angelique Trusler]([https://github.com/kariljordan](https://github.com/elletjies)) is the Associate Director of Community at The Carpentries and serves as the [Core Team](/team/) liaison to the CoC Committee.

-Board of Directors Liaison: [Jannetta Steyn](https://github.com/jsteyn) is a senior research software engineer at Newcastle university.
-She has been an instructor since 2020 and instructor trainer since 2021.
+Board of Directors Liaison: [Jannetta Steyn](https://github.com/jsteyn) is a senior research software engineer at Newcastle University.
+She has been an instructor since 2020 and an Instructor Trainer since 2021.
 She is also the convenor of the [CarpentriesOffline](https://carpentriesoffline.org/) development team.
 Jannetta is an elected member of the Board of Directors and serves as the liaison to the Code of Conduct committee.
-Volunteer Members

 [Andrea Sánchez-Tapia](https://github.com/AndreaSanchezTapia) is a biologist with a background in biodiversity informatics and a certified Carpentries Instructor since 2021.
 She has been part of Open Source communities of practice since 2017.
 She believes creating safe and inclusive spaces is necessary for the practice of open and responsible research.